kaeyros-analytics-org/sema-doc/getting_started/index.rst

         * Set up your first advertising campaign by creating a message and selecting the target audience.
         * Schedule the message to be sent at the desired time.

     #.
-Chatboot:
+Chatbot:
-        * Access the Chatboot module.
+        * Access the Chatbot module.
         * Create interactive scenarios by defining the questions and responses that guide customers through the ordering process.
         * Test the scenario to ensure it works smoothly.